1. Home

 If your chosen geocaching sites involve any grassy, weedy or boggy areas, it's doubly important to wear cover-up clothes.

-Also, be sure to check yourself and the kids at the end of your hunt to be sure none of the tiny little critters has "hitched a ride".
+Also, be sure to check yourself and the kids at the end of your hunt to be sure no tiny little critter has "hitched a ride".

 Tides: Some of the most fun geocache hunts on Cape Cod will bring you to the water's edge or even into the water.